RaffaeleFiorillo/QRCodeDataExtractor/README.md

                 "Field": "Value",
             },
             "type": "QRCODE",
-            "area": integer indicating the are occupied by the QRCode (pixel*pixel) }
+            "area": integer indicating the are occupied by the QRCode (pixel*pixel), "extractionTime": float representing how much time was spent extracting this QRCode, "enhancementWasRequired": bool that shows if image enhancement was used to be able to extract the QRCode.
+        }
     ]
     }